temporalio/documentation/docs/content/what-is-continue-as-new.md

+---
+id: what-is-continue-as-new
+title: What is Continue-As-New
+description: TODO
+tags:
+  - explanation
+---

 Temporal stores the execution history of all Workflows.
 There is a maximum limit of this execution history (50,000 events).
 Even though Temporal Server emits warnings while your workflow are approaching this limit (every 10,000 events), you should make sure